Wildwood Community Market set to open this spring

 “We want to have a good variety and selection of items,” Mager said.
 “We’re not going to sacrifice selection at the cost of only buying locally.
 But we’ll always look locally first, and then we’ll look at quality.”

-After seeing the High Country Food Hub and farmer’s market in Boone explode in the last few years, Mager said that opening a store that provides Boone with locally sourced and clean produce would be beneficial to both the local growers and community.
+After seeing the High Country Food Hub and farmer’s market in Boone’s success in the last few years, Mager said that opening a store that provides Boone with locally sourced and clean produce would be beneficial to both the local growers and community.

 “We don’t consider ourselves competition,” Mager said.
 “We feel like we’re just working together with them with the same mission of supporting the local economy.”